-We have a particular emphasis on making full disclosure of our fees including an initial estimate of the likely costs.
+We will disclose the basis upon which you will be charged and will provide an estimate of the likely costs.
 We will provide you with a written agreement as to these fees.
-If for any reason the fees are likely to exceed our initial estimate, we will provide you with a further ongoing estimate of fees.
+If for any unforeseen reason the fees are likely to exceed our initial estimate, we will provide you with a further ongoing estimate of fees.

 In addition to our professional fees, you will be responsible for payment of other relevant expenses which we incur on your behalf.
 You may be required to pay these expenses in advance.

-Maddens Lawyers have a No Result - No Charge policy for Personal Injury Claims, even though most lawyers require up-front payment followed by progressive payments.
-We have adopted our policy to ensure that financial restraints do not affect your right to institute legal proceedings, to a fair hearing and to ther recovery of proper damages.
+Maddens Lawyers have a No Result – No Charge policy for Personal Injury Claims.
+We have adopted our policy to ensure that financial restraints do not affect your right to institute legal proceedings, a fair hearing and recovery of proper damages.
 Some conditions apply.

 Whatever the situation, we charge nothing for your first visit to our office for a personal injury enquiry.
 We will always be frank in giving you proper advice on the relative merits of your case.
 Our Personal Injury Senior Lawyer, Gary Foster, is an Accredited Specialist and one of south west Victoria’s most experienced Personal Injury lawyers.
 Contact us to find out more.